Peter Temple-Morris: Crossing the floor

 Temple-Morris resigned after he was suspended from the Conservative Party in 1997 because Tory officials said he had "repeatedly and publicly questioned his continued commitment to the Conservative Party."
 Speaking after his resignation, the MP told BBC Radio 5 Live: "I'm not surprised in all the circumstances and not a little bit relieved in view of the unhappy state of politics of the Conservative Party for some years now."

-The BBC reported that Conservative leader William Hague's action would be seen as an attempt to deflect attention from disappointing election results in Winchester and Beckenham.
+The BBC reported that Conservative leader William Hague's action would be seen as an attempt to deflect attention from disappointing by-election results in Winchester and in Beckenham.
 As for Temple-Morris, his disaffection toward his old party grew due to their hard-line stance on the euro.

 From 1997 to 1998, Temple-Morris sat on the government Labour benches, but did not take the whip, instead sitting as a one-man 'Independent One-Nation Conservative' group.
 However, on Saturday 20 June 1998 he joined the Labour Party but stood down as an MP at the 2001 general election.
 He is the only person ever to serve as a Labour MP representing Herefordshire, though he was never elected as a member of that party.

 House of Lords

 Temple-Morris was made a life peer on 22 June 2001 as Baron Temple-Morris, of Llandaff in the County of South Glamorgan and of Leominster in the County of Herefordshire.
 He sat in the House of Lords as a Labour peer.

 Outside politics, Temple-Morris was appointed Chairman of the Macleod Group, an association of left-of-centre Conservative MPs, in 1979.
-Since 1995, he was President of the British-Iranian Business Association Society.
+In 1995, he became President of the British-Iranian Business Association Society.

 Temple-Morris contributed to the book What next for Labour?
 Ideas for a new generation in September 2011, his piece being entitled "Labour: Progressive Politics".